 While type 1 differences are trivial, type 2 and 3 are not: does a missing record in (C) mean that it was not inserted, or that it was deleted by mistake?
 This can only be determined if the initial database state (A) is taken into account as well.
 DataMatch effectively implements this three-way compare.

 DataMatch is most often used in the context of mainframe migrations and particularly in testing of JCL conversion.
-However it is just as useful in various other situations.
-For instance:
+However it is just as useful in various other situations: